carriegu0818/carriegu0818.github.io/_pages/about.md

 I am currently a second year master <a href="https://www.cs.stanford.edu/">Computer Science</a> at <a href="https://www.stanford.edu/">Stanford University</a>, where I'm fortunate to work with Prof. <a href="https://cs.stanford.edu/~ermon/">Stefano Ermon</a>.
 My primary research focus is in machine learning, focusing on Generative AI and AI4Science.
 I am committed to creating advanced AI technologies that address real-world challenges and have significant societal benefits.

 Previously, I received my B.S.
-(Phi Beta Kappa) from Emory University double majoring in Applied Math & Statistics and Computer Science.
-At Emory, I researched on explainable AI and machine learning for healthcare, advised by Prof. Liang Zhao and Prof. Joyce Ho.
+(Phi Beta Kappa) from <a href="https://www.emory.edu/home/index.html">Emory University</a> double majoring in Applied Math & Statistics and Computer Science.
+At Emory, I researched on explainable AI and machine learning for healthcare, advised by Prof. <a href="https://cs.emory.edu/~lzhao41/">Liang Zhao</a> and Prof. <a href="https://joyceho.github.io/">Joyce Ho</a>.
 By developing explanation algorithms, I hope to extend my expertise and make machine learning interpretable for people outside of the field, especially in high-stakes domains such as healthcare.

 Selected Publications
 ======